Family, friends recall Lincoln 'Linc' Fenn

 It’s difficult to find someone around Rutland who doesn’t know Lincoln “Linc” Fenn.
 For 36 years, from 1963 to 1999, Fenn taught history at Rutland High School, where scores of students passed through his classroom.

-Fenn passed away Monday at the age of 88.
+Fenn passed away two weeks ago at the age of 88.
 He leaves behind his wife of 62 years, Sara; two sisters; four children; 10 grandchildren; and an indelible mark on the RHS community.

 In an interview Thursday, grandson Spencer Fenn, recalled his grandfather’s “jovial spirit.”